Juliet Kono

-Juliet Kono is a Hawaiʻian poet and novelist.
+Juliet Kono (born 1943) is a Hawaiʻian poet and novelist.

 Early life and education

 Kono was born in 1943 in Hilo, Hawaiʻi to Yoshinori and Atsuko Asayama; her grandparents were immigrants from Japan.
 One of her earliest memories is from the April 1 tsunami resulting from the 1946 Aleutian Islands earthquake; her family lost their home, which was near the water's edge where Liliʻuokalani Gardens is today, and were forced to live near her grandparents, who operated a small sugar cane plantation in Kaiwiki.
 She was raised as a Shin Buddhist, and her mother and grandmother were active members of Honpa Hongwanji Hilo Betsuin.

 After graduating from Hilo High School, she moved to Honolulu, where she attended the University of Hawaii, but dropped out and started a family, then worked as a police radio dispatcher before she received her Bachelor (1988) and Master of Arts (1990) degrees from University of Hawaii at Manoa; as an adult student, she earned her BA and graduated with her son.
 Kono published her first book of poems, Hilo Rains, in 1988, as an undergraduate at Manoa.

 Kono is retired and worked as an English instructor at Leeward Community College.
 She is married to David Lee, who was a fellow dispatcher.